Bloomzeye/bloomzeye.github.io/_drafts/watermelon-match.md

 ![Alt text: Game cover image for Watermelon Match.](\images\blog-headers\watermelon-match\itchIoCover-watermelon.jpg)

-As an art response to the Global Day of Ceasefire for Palestine, on December 11th, 2023, I made a game called *Watermelon Match.*
+As an art response to the Global Day of Ceasefire for Palestine, on December 11th, 2023, I made a game called [Watermelon Match](https://bloomzeye.itch.io/watermelon-match), as a free browser game on itch.io.

 I've talked and learned about Palestine in many of my creative mediums; clay, zines, crochet, sewing, digital art, writing, and more.